📞 Speak with someone today: 423-202-3008

 Closest clinic: Johnson City

-Opioid use disorder treatment available at our Johnson City clinic on Old Gray Station Road, accessible from I-26.
+Opioid use disorder treatment available at our Johnson City clinic on Old Gray Station Road.

 📍 Kingsport, TN